DavidGrath/Expense-Tracker/DATA DICTIONARY.md

 **Profile**
 * ID: Long
 * Name: String
-* StringID: String
+* StringID: String - Meant for the SharedPreferences file name
-* CreatedAt: String - An ISO8601 Timestamp
+* CreatedAt: String - An ISO8601 DateTime at UTC
+* CreatedAtOffset: String - An ISO8601 Offset
 * CreatedAtTimezone: String - A TZDB Timezone

 **Financial Institution** - An entity that holds accounts